gusztavvargadr/workstations/README.md

 In the `requirements` stage core settings like Windows Features and environment variables get installed and configured.

-After those are set up correctly, the `tools` stage is used to install e.g. Chocolatey packages or applications with native installers.
+After those have been set up correctly, the `tools` stage is used to install e.g. Chocolatey packages or applications with native installers.

 Finally, in the `profiles` stage all the tools can now be used properly, for example, to clone Git repositories or manage NuGet sources.